utkarshup49/SolarChain/README.md

   - Run `pip install -r requirements.txt` to install all required packages.
 - For compiling contract after modification run: `algokit compile py <INPUT> --output-arc32 --no-output-teal`

-# Common Issues
-## Docker Errors
-Logged in but got `unauthorized: incorrect username or password error.`

-Right-Click on the system tray icon, does it show you logged in as username@domain.com?
-If so, Sign out, the issue is that you must login to Docker using your hub username, which is different than your email address, even though in some cases, both are interchangeable.
-You can do this by signing out from the system tray icon, or by logging in at a command prompt, using the syntax `docker login --username your_username_here.`
-If you’re not sure of your username, you can login to the [Docker Hub](https://hub.docker.com/), and your username will be displayed on the far right hand side of the menu bar, next to “Dashboard”, “Explore” and such.

 # Project Structure

 ## Directories